boralyl/boralyl.github.io/_posts/2019-06-23-automating_light_switch_with_old_wiring.md

 [![THIRDREALITY Light Switch Plus](/assets/images/0002_thirdreality.jpg)](/assets/images/0002_thirdreality.jpg)

 It works with both rocker switches and your standard US up/down light switch.
-It took a minute or so to install and then I went about pairing it with the bultin ZHA service in homeassistant.
+It took a minute or so to install and then I went about pairing it with the builtin ZHA service in homeassistant.
 To my surprise it paired easily and showed up in the zigbee integration panel as `Third Reality, Inc 3RSS008Z`.
 I was then able to easily toggle it via the lovelace UI and add it in to automations in Node-Red.